boilerplate-projects/elm-starter/README.md

 # Elm starter

-This is a starter kit based in this repo below:
+A starter kit and reference application based in this repo below:

 https://github.com/elm-community/elm-webpack-starter

-##Instructions

 ### About:
 A simple Webpack setup for writing [Elm](http://elm-lang.org/) apps: